TerriaJS/DataProviders/CSV-geo-au.md

 It SHOULD be encoded in UTF-8.
 Headers are not considered to be case-sensitive.

-Consider publishing the data as a [Tabular Data Package](http://dataprotocols.org/tabular-data-package/) by following those recommendations and including a `datapackage.json`.
-(Data Package use in Australia is experimental, for now.)

-### Tags
+### Use in data.gov.au
-In data.gov.au, datasets that conform to this standard SHOULD be tagged "` CSV-geo-au`".
-The dataset MUST NOT contain CSV files that do not conform (but may contain other non-CSV files) as these may be ambiguous and lead to confusing display in the National Map and other services.
+In data.gov.au and other CKAN-based portals, resources (individual files) that conform to this standard SHOULD be given a resource type of `csv-geo-au`.
+This is required for National Map to locate and display them.

 ###Quick summary
 Tables should look like one of these:

-    ID,Population,LGA_code,State
+    ID,Population,LGA_code_2015,State
     1,100600,24600,VIC

 or